Rational Emotive Behavior Therapy (REBT)

-In this case, someone blocks an aisle with a grocery cart while paying no mind to you alerting them of your presence (A), you think, “This shouldn’t happen, and because it is, I’m being wronged [B],” and as a result of this unhelpful belief you disturb yourself to an angry disposition (C).
+In this case, someone blocks an aisle with a grocery cart while paying no mind to you (A), you think, “This shouldn’t happen, and because it is, I’m being wronged [B],” and as a result of this unhelpful belief you disturb yourself to an angry disposition (C).

-In my sessions, I listen closely for expressed or implied demands, in the form of SMO narratives, as these terms often contribute to how people disturb themselves when requiring the world to conform to their expectations.
+In my sessions, I listen closely for expressed or implied demands, in the form of should-type narratives, as these terms often contribute to how people disturb themselves when requiring that the world conform to their expectations.

 Here’s an example of how illogical reasoning works:

 · I often make mistakes.
 How awful!

 · This proves I’m imperfect and therefore worthless.

 I assist clients by identifying rigid and extreme belief systems—similar to the example above—which often lead to emotional consequences (i.e., shame, guilt, sorrow, agitation, etc.) and behavioral reactions (e.g., punching a wall when upset).